Brian Watson

-Brian Watson (born October 28, 1971) is an American entrepreneur, author, politician, and Forbes Real Estate Council Member and published contributor.
-He has worked as a commercial real estate owner and is the founder and CEO of Northstar Commercial Partners.
-Watson won the 2018 Republican primary for Colorado State Treasurer, beating two other candidates, and lost to Democrat Dave Young in the general election in November 2018.
+Brian Watson (born October 28, 1971) is an American real-estate businessman, author, and politician.
+He has been a commercial real estate owner and is the founder and CEO of Northstar Commercial Partners.
+Watson won the 2018 Republican primary for Colorado State Treasurer, beating two other candidates, but lost to Democrat Dave Young in the general election.

 Life

-Watson graduated from Olathe High School on the Western Slope of Colorado.
+Watson graduated from the high school in Olathe, a small town in western Colorado.
 He received a Bachelor of Science degree in real estate at the University of Colorado Boulder and then joined Cushman & Wakefield of Colorado, Inc (C&W), an international commercial real estate firm.
 Watson is the founder of Opportunity Coalition, a nonprofit social welfare organization pursuant to IRC 501(c)(4).
-The organization promotes and facilitates a business friendly culture for free markets, entrepreneurship, and collaboration.
-For his contributions to community development, he has been interviewed by several local radio and television stations.
+The organization says it promotes and facilitates a business-friendly culture for free markets, entrepreneurship, and collaboration.
+For his contributions to community development, he was interviewed by several local radio and television stations.
 The Opportunity Coalition also created the Mountains of Opportunity TV show series hosted by Watson.
 The show highlights the real-life stories of Colorado's entrepreneurs, innovators and job creators.

 Political career

 Watson ran for Colorado House of Representatives District 3 in the 2012 elections.
 He first ran unopposed in the Republican primary on June 26, 2012, but was defeated by incumbent Daniel Kagan, a Democrat, in the general election on November 6, 2012.

-Watson is a board member of the "Leadership Program of the Rockies," an organization that "identifies and brings together emerging leaders from the legal, economic, business, political, nonprofit and civic professions to learn how visionary, principle-centered leadership can positively impact their community."
+Watson is a board member of the "Leadership Program of the Rockies", an organization that "identifies and brings together emerging leaders from the legal, economic, business, political, nonprofit and civic professions to learn how visionary, principle-centered leadership can positively impact their community".

 On October 20, 2017, Watson announced his candidacy for Colorado State Treasurer.
-The Denver Post's Brian Eason noted Watson's announcement "shook up the field" in the GOP Treasurer primary, and that Watson "brings fundraising clout to the race, reporting $21,550 in major donations in the six days since he officially filed for office."
+The Denver Post's Brian Eason noted Watson's announcement "shook up the field" in the GOP Treasurer primary, and that Watson "brings fundraising clout to the race, reporting $21,550 in major donations in the six days since he officially filed for office".